Wesley Ira Purkey: Jennifer Long

-On January 22, 1998, Purkey drove from his home in Lansing, Kansas to Kansas City, Missouri for a job interview with a plumbing company.
+On January 22, 1998, Purkey drove from his home in Lansing, Kansas, to Kansas City, Missouri for a job interview with a plumbing company.
 Following the interview, Purkey smoked crack cocaine and prowled the streets in his white Ford pickup truck.
 On one street, he spotted 16-year-old Jennifer Long walking along the sidewalk.
 He pulled over and began speaking with her, asking if she wanted to party.
 She agreed and got into his vehicle, with the two of them driving to a liquor store to purchase alcohol.
 After Purkey bought Long some gin, he told her he needed to return home.
 Not wanting to go with him, Long asked to be let out of the vehicle, causing Purkey to retrieve a boning knife from the glove compartment, which he threatened her with.
 The two drove back to Purkey's home from Missouri to Kansas.
 Once inside, Purkey took Long to the basement, forced her to undress, then raped her.
 After doing so, Long attempted to escape.
-Purkey grabbed her and stabbed her repeatedly to death in the chest, face, and neck.
+Purkey grabbed her and stabbed her repeatedly in the chest, face, and neck until she died.

 After murdering Long, Purkey stuffed her body into a toolbox and then went to a local bar where he spent hours drinking alcohol.
 Before heading back home, he purchased an electric chainsaw.
 Over the next few days, he used the chainsaw to dismember Long's body.
 He divided her body parts into bags and then began burning them one by one in a fireplace.
 The bones, however, did not burn completely, so Purkey crushed them with his hands.
 After burning everything, he took the leftover remains and ashes from the fireplace and dumped them in a septic pond in Clearwater, Kansas.
 He then had his stepchildren help him clean up the basement with bleach.
 Long's mother called police, friends, and family when Long did not return home, but no one had any information to her whereabouts.
-The police eventually listed her as a runaway, which the family was not convinced of.
-The family put up flyers and posters, but no leads came.
+The police eventually listed her as a runaway, but the family was never convinced of this.
+They put up flyers and posters, but no leads came.